WheteThunger/MegaDrones/README.md

 }
 ```

+- `AutoMount` (`true` or `false`) -- While `true`, spawning or fetching a mega drone will automatically mount the player.
+Note: This does not apply for drones spawned via the `givemegadrone` command which are never auto mounted.
 - `DroneIdentifierPrefix` -- Identifier prefix to give mega drones.
 A random number between 1 and 9999 will be appended to this.
 - `CamIdentifierPrefix` -- Identifier prefix to give the camera attached to each mega drone.
 A random number between 1 and 9999 will be appended to this.
   - The same random number will be used for both the drone and camera.